ricky-kiva/git-branch-dcd/README.md

 # Git Branch

-Exploratory repository to learn branching in Git (learn `squash & merge`)
+Exploratory repository to learn branching in Git